AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/custom-personalization.md

 >
 ><br>If you are already using Web SDK or Mobile SDK for your integration, you can retrieve attributes via the Server API by adding a server-side integration.
 >
-><br>If you do not follow the requirements above, personalization will be based on segment membership only.
+><br>If you do not follow the requirements above, personalization will be based on audience membership only.

 ## Overview {#overview}

-This destination provides a way to retrieve segment information from Adobe Experience Platform to external personalization platforms, content management systems, ad servers, and other applications that are running on customer websites.
+This destination provides a way to retrieve audience information from Adobe Experience Platform to external personalization platforms, content management systems, ad servers, and other applications that are running on customer websites.

 ## Prerequisites {#prerequisites}